mckean1/Legacies/SIMULATION_LOOP.md

 This order preserves cause-and-effect:

-- environment affects support
+- environment establishes or modifies regional pressures
-- support affects populations
+- ecology turns those pressures into support, scarcity, and opportunity conditions
-- populations affect movement
+- populations react and update downstream survival and movement pressures
-- movement affects social and settlement stability
-- stability affects discovery, interaction, and politics
+- downstream systems resolve spatial, social, settlement, and political consequences from the updated pressure state
 - outcomes then feed the Chronicle and evaluation layers

 Later systems should slot into this causal spine rather than bypass it.